2. x86 Assembly and Call Stack

 Because we work with words so often, sometimes we will write words on the memory diagram instead of individual bytes.
 Each word is 4 bytes, so each row of the diagram has exactly one word.

 Using words on the diagram lets us abstract away little-endianness when working with memory diagrams.
-However, it’s important to remember that the bytes are actually being stored in little-endian format.
+Please remember that the bytes are actually being stored in little-endian format.

 2.5.
 Registers